Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Abstract

 \section{Abstract}

-We present a novel framework that combines machine learning with mixed-integer optimization to solve the Capacitated Location-Routing Problem (CLRP).
-The CLRP is a classical yet NP-hard problem that integrates strategic facility location with operational vehicle routing decisions, aiming to simultaneously minimize both fixed and variable costs.
-The proposed method first trains a permutationally invariant neural network that approximates the vehicle routing cost for serving any arbitrary subset of customers by any candidate facility.
-The trained neural network is then used as a surrogate within a mixed-integer optimization problem, which is reformulated and solved using off-the-shelf solvers.
-The framework is simple, scalable, and requires no routing-specific knowledge or parameter tuning.
-Computational experiments on large-scale benchmark instances confirm the effectiveness of our approach.
-Using only 10,000 training samples generated by an off-the-shelf vehicle routing heuristic and a one-time training cost of approximately 2 wall-clock hours, the method provides location-allocation decisions that are within 1\% of the best-known solutions for large problems in less than 5~seconds on average.
-The findings suggest that the neural-embedded framework can be a viable method for tackling integrated location and routing problems at scale.
+We present a framework that combines machine learning with mixed-integer optimization to solve the Capacitated Location-Routing Problem (CLRP), a classical NP-hard problem that integrates strategic facility location with operational vehicle routing decisions.
+The proposed method trains a neural network to approximate the cost of a Capacitated Vehicle Routing Problem (CVRP) for serving any subset of customers from a candidate facility.
+The network is trained on an independently generated dataset of CVRP instances from the literature, entirely separate from any CLRP test instances, thereby avoiding the overfitting and information leakage that can affect learning-based methods.
+The trained network is then embedded as a surrogate within a mixed-integer model for location-allocation decisions, which is solved using off-the-shelf solvers, thus leveraging decades of advances in vehicle routing and the availability of mature solvers.
+Computational experiments across four benchmark sets show that the method delivers reasonable solution quality and scales well to large instances, where, after a one-time training cost, it reaches solutions close to the best known at a fraction of the runtime of state-of-the-art heuristics.
+Our results demonstrate the value of routing cost approximations from the neural surrogate in informing high-quality location-allocation decisions.
 Our code and data are publicly available.